 For stays in other EU/EEA countries, the family members can receive necessary medical assistance by presenting the European Health Insurance Card which shall be issued in Norway.

-Example: Gina lives in Strømstad, however has commuted on a weekly basis to Fredrikstad where she has worked as a nurse for many years.
-After having been examined and diagnosed with coxarthrosis, she has chosen to retire, however in accordance with her own request she will have hip replacement surgery at a hospital in Norway.
+Gina lives in Strömstad in Sweden, but has commuted on a weekly basis to Fredrikstad in Norway where she has worked as a nurse for many years.
+After having been examined and diagnosed with coxarthrosis, she has chosen to retire; however in accordance with her own request she will have hip replacement surgery at a hospital in Norway.
+Gina applies to Helfo for entitlement form S3 and gets the Norwegian national insurance scheme to cover the treatment.